History of the San Diego Padres

-The following is a franchise history of the San Diego Padres of Major League Baseball.
+The following is a franchise history of the San Diego Padres of Major League Baseball (MLB).
 Prior to joining Major League Baseball as one of four expansion teams in 1969, the San Diego Padres were a Minor League franchise in the Pacific Coast League.
-The team won the Pacific Coast League title in 1937.
-The team's name, Spanish for "fathers", refers to the Spanish Franciscan friars who founded San Diego in 1769.

-1969–1999: 20th century
+1969–2000: 20th century

 1969–1983: Initial struggles

 The Padres adopted their name from the Pacific Coast League team which arrived in San Diego in 1936.
 That minor league franchise won the PCL title in 1937, led by then-18-year-old San Diegan Ted Williams.
-Initially the team played at Lane Field located on San Diego Harbor prior to moving to Westgate Park, in Mission Valley, where Fashion Valley currently is located, later moving to Qualcomm Stadium and finally Petco Park in Downtown San Diego, where are currently.
+Initially the team played at Lane Field located near San Diego Harbor prior to moving to Westgate Park, in Mission Valley, where Fashion Valley Mall is currently located, and finally moving to San Diego Stadium for the PCL squad's last season in 1968.

 In 1969, the San Diego Padres joined the ranks of Major League Baseball as one of four new expansion teams, along with the Montreal Expos (now the Washington Nationals), the Kansas City Royals and the Seattle Pilots (now the Milwaukee Brewers).
 Their original owner was C. Arnholt Smith, a prominent San Diego businessman and former owner of the PCL Padres whose interests included banking, tuna fishing, hotels, real estate and an airline.
 Despite initial excitement, the guidance of longtime baseball executives Eddie Leishman, Doc Mattei, and Buzzie Bavasi, and a new playing field, the team struggled; the Padres finished in last place in each of their first 6 seasons in the NL West, losing 100 games or more 4 times.
-One of the few bright spots on the team during the early years was first baseman and slugger Nate Colbert, an expansion draftee from the Houston Astros and still (as of 2021) the Padres' career leader in home runs.
+One of the few bright spots on the team during the early years was first baseman and slugger Nate Colbert, an expansion draftee from the Houston Astros and held the Padres' career team home run record for nearly 50 years.

 Washington Stars / Nationals

-Before the 1974 season began, the Padres were on the verge of being sold to Joseph Danzansky, who was planning to move the franchise to Washington, D.C. in time for the upcoming season.
+Before the 1974 season began, the Padres were on the verge of being sold to Joseph Danzansky, who was planning to move the franchise to Washington, D.C., in time for the upcoming season.
 New uniforms were designed for the team, which was planning to be renamed to either the Washington Stars or the Washington Nationals.
 Given the uncertain status of the Padres, Topps printed two sets of baseball cards for the team, splitting production between one set with "San Diego" and "Padres" as banners, and another with "Washington" and "Nat'l Lea" (National League).
-However, the sale to Danzansky became tied up in lawsuits, and Smith instead sold the team to McDonald's co-founder Ray Kroc for $12 million, saving baseball in San Diego.
+However, the sale to Danzansky became tied up in lawsuits, and Smith instead sold the team to McDonald's co-founder Ray Kroc for $12 million.
+Kroc was well-financed and firmly committed to keeping the Padres in San Diego.